• Skip to primary navigation

 • Frequently Asked Questions

-• Recipe Card
+• 📖 Recipe

-Ingredients for pesto recipe vegan
+Ingredients for the vegan pesto recipe

 Green olives or Black olives?: I say green.
 As you may have noted, I have not used lemon juice in this recipe.
-The sourness to this pesto comes mainly from the olives.
+The sourness of this pesto comes mainly from the olives.
 Black olives are not sour.

 Jalapenos: I use the ones that are sliced and in brine.
 Here in the UK fresh jalapenos are a rarity.
 If you have them where you are, please use those.